Calm Animals

-Calm Animals is the fifth studio album by British new wave band the Fixx, released on February 7, 1989.
-The single "Driven Out" gave them a #1 song on the Mainstream Rock Tracks chart in early 1989, and reached #55 on the Billboard Hot 100.
-Additionally, the single "Precious Stone" reached the top 25 on the Mainstream Rock Tracks chart later that year.
-Calm Animals was also the Fixx's only album to be released on RCA Records.
+Calm Animals is the fifth studio album by British band the Fixx, released on 6 February 1989.
+The single "Driven Out" gave them a No. 1 song on the Mainstream Rock Tracks chart in early 1989, and reached No. 55 on the Billboard Hot 100.
+The single "Precious Stone" reached the top 25 on the Mainstream Rock Tracks chart later that year.
+Calm Animals was the Fixx's only album to be released on RCA Records.

+Critical reception

+Trouser Press noted that "the rock-oriented Calm Animals ... has no songs worth mentioning."
+The Washington Post wrote that the album "has some familiar moments when they recapture their old seductive combination of sin and synth, but the ska-funkincense that powered early Fixx has been flattened to pop-metal."

 Track listing

 All songs are written by Cy Curnin, Adam Woods, Jamie West-Oram, Rupert Greenall, and Dan K. Brown, except where noted.